rforbiodatascience23/group_20_project/README.md

 ## Data availability

-/R/01_load.qmd downloads raw data via api call to uniprot
+/R/01_load.qmd downloads raw data via API call to uniprot and saves data in the directory data/\_raw.\
+If you wish to download data for other purposes, then use the URLs from there.

 ## Dependencies